FOSSEE-Internship/contribute-question-interface/docs/index.rst

 		In **Expected Output** Field, enter the expected output for that test case.
 For e.g type 3 if the output of the user code is 3.

-		To delete a test case Select **Delete** checkbox and click on **Check and Save** to delete the testcase and save the question.
+		To delete a test case, Select **Delete** checkbox and click on **Check and Save** to delete the testcase and save the question.

-			.. note::  Please do not change the type of the testcase i.e **stdiobasedtestcase**.
+	6. To delete a question, Select the question and click on **Delete Question** button.
+Once deleted, a question cannot be retrieved back.
+Please take caution before deletion.
 	7. If all the test cases for the questions pass, then the question is automatically approved.
 To see how many questions are approved, you can look at the **status** column in contribution page, where you see all your questions.

 	8. If you have created 5 approved questions, **your question creation task is completed.**